RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/README.md

 <b>Kim Novak - Witness "Appears" in Insightful Mystery-Comedy Movie "Notorious Landlady"</b>
 <br>
 [![Kim Novak - Witness "Appears" During Trial in Insigtful Mystery-Comedy Movie Notorious Landlady](https://img.youtube.com/vi/beYn6CB3eDA/0.jpg)](https://www.youtube.com/watch?v=beYn6CB3eDA)
 <br>The judge accepts the witness that exonerates the victim.
 The Witness Testifies that they eye-witnessed the assault and that she's not at fault.
 The judge asks why the Witness Withheld their testimony and information.
+Blackmailing occurs and high media.
 KIM NOVAK SCENE <br>
 Watch the Full Golden Era Movie on Tubi: https://tubitv.com/movies/100009239/the-notorious-landlady
  <br>